shwina/petsc-pycuda/README.md

 * `Cython` : http://cython.org/

-* `setup.py` is based on that from the project `npcuda-example: https://github.com/rmcgibbo/npcuda-example
+* `setup.py` is based on that from the project `npcuda-example`: https://github.com/rmcgibbo/npcuda-example